A man is walking his dog in a raging thunderstorm when his pet is suddenly killed off-screen by some unseen, malevolent force.

 Sue: See!
 I told you!

-The Brigadier says he’d rather go for a pint.
+Although the Brigadier would rather go for a pint.

-Sue: That was definitely the worst Pertwee story so far.
+Sue: That was definitely the worst Jon Pertwee story so far.
 It just didn’t do anything for me.
 It didn’t know what it wanted to be.
-And the Master is getting beyond a joke now.
-Although he did come quite close to pulling off his evil plan this week.
-He’s getting better, I suppose.
+And the Master is beyond a joke now.
+Although he did come quite close to pulling off his evil plan this week, so he’s getting better, I suppose.
 Just give him a rest.
 And is it just me or is the music actually getting worse?

 While we were watching The Dæmons, something rather remarkable happened.